christensenjairus/Failover-Operator/internal/workflow/README.md

 3. **Volume Transition**: Demote source volumes, promote target volumes
 4. **Target Activation**: Scale up workloads, enable networking
 5. **Completion**: Update global state, record history, release locks

+## CONSISTENCY Mode Workflow Stages

+The CONSISTENCY mode workflow follows these specific stages:

+1. **Initialization**
+   - Validates failover prerequisites and safety checks
+   - Acquires distributed lock in DynamoDB
+   - Ensures all clusters have consistent view of the operation

+2. **Source Cluster Shutdown** (Source Only)
+   - Disables network resources (VirtualServices/Ingresses) to stop new traffic
+   - Scales down workloads to gracefully terminate instances
+   - Disables Flux GitOps reconciliation to prevent automated restarts
+   - Waits for all workloads to fully scale down

+3. **Volume Transition (Source)**
+   - Demotes volumes from Primary to Secondary role
+   - Waits for volumes to complete demoting to ensure no active writers
+   - Marks volumes as ready for promotion in DynamoDB
+   - This signals to target that it's safe to promote volumes

+4. **Volume Transition (Target)**
+   - Waits for volumes to be marked ready for promotion in DynamoDB
+   - Promotes volumes from Secondary to Primary role
+   - Verifies data availability and integrity
+   - Ensures all persistent data is accessible before proceeding

+5. **Target Cluster Activation**
+   - Scales up workloads on target cluster
+   - Triggers Flux GitOps reconciliation if needed
+   - Waits for all workloads to be fully ready
+   - Enables network resources to start receiving traffic

+6. **Completion**
+   - Updates global state in DynamoDB
+   - Records failover metrics and history
+   - Releases distributed lock
+   - Updates FailoverGroup status

+## Data Consistency Guarantees

+The CONSISTENCY mode workflow provides the following guarantees:

+1. **No Simultaneous Writers**: At no point will both clusters have Primary role for volumes
+2. **Graceful Shutdown**: Applications are stopped before volume role changes
+3. **Handoff Protocol**: Clear signal mechanism between clusters via DynamoDB
+4. **Verification**: Data availability is verified before service restoration
+5. **Atomic Promotion**: Coordinated promotion of all volumes in a group

 ## Usage